bgunebakan/poormans_twitter/README.md

 ```
 django==3.2.8
 djangorestframework==3.12.4
-django-cors-headers==3.10.0
 ```

 ## Frontend

 Frontend source codes is located under '/frontend' folder.
-This application uses only one 'index.html'.
-You could open file from browser.
+This is single page Application and uses only one 'index.html'.

 ## Get involved!